venkataramanavgit/opensourcelearning/README.md

 # opensourcelearning
-this is purely my learning's  by speending a quality of time on subjects
+this is purely my learning's  by spending a quality of time on subjects